Fooling the Image Dehazing Models by First Order Gradient: Related Work

-Recent research has explored the topic on adversarial attack on image deraining~\cite{yu2022towards}, semantic segmentation~\cite{xie2017adversarial,nakka2020indirect}, super-resolution~\cite{castillo2021generalized,mustafa2019image,choi2019evaluating} and deblurring~\cite{choi2021deep}.
-Gao et al.~\cite{gao2021advhaze} invent an adversarial haze synthetic process based on atmospheric scattering model to fool the classifiers.
-Kanwal et al.~\cite{kanwal2021person} study how to use the haze to reduce or improve the performance of person re-identification task.
+Recent research has explored the topic on adversarial attack on image deraining~\cite{yu2022towards}, semantic segmentation~\cite{xie2017adversarial,nakka2020indirect}, super-resolution~\cite{castillo2021generalized,mustafa2019image,choi2019evaluating} and deblurring~\cite{choi2021deep}. \cite{castillo2021generalized} proposes a method that leverages the generalization capability of adversarial attacks to tackle real-world super-resolution models.
+Extensive empirical evaluations in \cite{mustafa2019image} show that image super-resolution can be an effective defense strategy against attack methods.
+Gao et al.~\cite{gao2021advhaze} propose an adversarial haze synthetic process based on the atmospheric scattering model to fool the classifiers.
+Kanwal et al.~\cite{kanwal2021person} study how to use the haze to reduce or improve the performance of the person re-identification task.
 Sun et al.~\cite{sun2022rethinking} propose a targeted adversarial attack to boost object detection performance after restoration.
+A new perspective is proposed by Sun's research, which combines image dehazing with downstream tasks.
 The goal of ~\cite{gao2021advhaze,kanwal2021person,sun2022rethinking} are different from this paper, since our purpose is to attack the dehazing networks.
 To the best of our knowledge, no comprehensive research on the dehazing adversarial attack has been published yet.

-This paper focuses on white-box attack.
-White-box attack, gray-box attack and black-box attack are popular research areas currently~\cite{akhtar2021advances,kherchouche2021detect}.
+This paper focuses on the white-box attack.
+White-box attack, gray-box attack and black-box attack are popular research areas currently~\cite{akhtar2021advances,kherchouche2021detect,li2021simple}.
 White-box attack assumes the information of the networks can be obtained, like architecture and parameters.
 Gray-box attack and black-box attack assume the information is partially knowable and completely unknowable, respectively.
 In addition, ~\cite{pal2020game,madry2017towards} propose to treat the adversarial attack and defense as a game theoretic framework.
 In our experiments, we try to protect the dehazing network by adversarial training from the white-box attack.